Skip to main content

 Evidence: Grew SMB segment NRR from 108% to 121% in FY23 via usage-triggered upgrade prompts.

-Why it matters: The role description leans on expansion thinking — showing you've done this unprompted is a strong signal.
+Why it matters: The the role puts a strong emphasis on customer expansion — showing you’ve already worked this way helps your case.

 Say: Use the enterprise onboarding story to show how I find bottlenecks before building — 12 structured interviews before the first Figma file.